krujos/data-lifecycle-service-broker/README.md

 	}
 ```

 There's tests suites that search for the presence, or lack of the annotation to decide which kind of test it is.
-In eclipse I have run configur
+In eclipse I have run configuration for each.
+The integration configuration needs the envornment variables mentioned above to run.

 #TODO
 There's a tracker [here](https://www.pivotaltracker.com/n/projects/1275196).
 My current priroiry list is something along the lines of: